bryanjeanty/emerald-jabs/CONTRIBUTING.md

 # Contributing

 Feel free to contribute if you're interested or find a problem.
-I would appreciate if you opened an issue or sent me an email to get my appro$
+I would appreciate if you opened an issue or sent me an email to get my approval ahead of time.
+I don't manage much open source technology so I can get back to you in a timely manner 😊

 ## Pull Request Process